At Whittier College, students work in close collaboration with professors who are leaders in their fields.

 - Justin Valero ’11, “The Blood of the Lamb"

-In ongoing ways students interact with faculty members in programs that are part of the College’s Centers of Distinction and take place at Garrett and Hartley Faculty Masters' Houses, on-campus residences where professors live for a multi-year term and coordinate and host an array of educational and social activities.
+In ongoing ways students interact with professors in programs that are part of the College’s Centers of Distinction and take place at Garrett and Hartley Faculty Masters' Houses, on-campus residences where professors live for a multi-year term and coordinate and host an array of educational and social activities.

-While students at large universities often struggle merely to gain face-time with professors, here at Whittier, students engage faculty personally and routinely in and out of the classroom.
+While students at large universities often struggle merely to gain face-time with professors, here at Whittier, students engage professors personally and routinely in and out of the classroom.